amplexus/instacreep/README.md

 instacreep.sh monitors the last 20 posts of the user for updates.
 Checks in a range of 45 seconds and 6m45s.

 instacreep will populate your savepath with a simple directory structure with the usernames supplied.

+tagcreep.sh is similar, checks for latest updates to any tag you supply.
+Name the taglist tag.txt and specify a directory to store them.